 Great River Health Systems, a regional provider of healthcare, sought a better solution for medication management.
-To improve efficiency and patient care, its hospital replaced manual processes and upgraded its distribution platform with an intelligent system from Microsoft and Omnicell based on Windows Embedded.
+To improve efficiency and patient care, its hospital replaced manual processes and upgraded its distribution platform with a connected system from Microsoft and Omnicell based on Windows Embedded.
 As a result, Great River has reduced delivery time of patient medication from 1.5 hours to 30 minutes, cut $400,000 in inventory costs, and expects rapid ROI and ongoing annual savings of $300,000.

 Lido Stone Works, a custom manufacturer of stone products, wanted a more automated production environment, so it asked Breton, a well-known machinery manufacturer, for help.
-Lido decided to implement an intelligent system from Breton and Microsoft that connects manufacturing equipment with central servers.
+Lido decided to implement a system from Breton and Microsoft that connects manufacturing equipment with central servers.
 The solution includes ASEM Ubiquity software based on Windows Embedded.
 As a result, Lido has increased revenue by 70 percent and productivity by 30 percent, while Breton has cut travel costs by approximately €400,000 (US$524,000) by assisting customers remotely.
 Most importantly, the solution is helping Lido realize its potential for innovation.

 Tommy Hilfiger Japan Corporation wanted to improve efficiency and data security.
 The company decided to replace stand-alone computers across 170 locations with mobile thin clients running Windows Embedded.
 The thin clients are connected locally to peripheral devices as well as remotely to the corporate infrastructure.
-By using an intelligent system to share information more efficiently, Tommy Hilfiger is enhancing customer service and brand identity, strengthening security, improving manageability and cutting costs.
+By using system to share information more efficiently, Tommy Hilfiger is enhancing customer service and brand identity, strengthening security, improving manageability and cutting costs.

 Siloah St. Trudpert Klinikum, a leading hospital in Germany, wanted to optimize healthcare and demonstrate its pioneering endoscopic surgery to visiting physicians.
 The hospital decided to implement a digital operating room from medical-instrument maker Richard Wolf based on Microsoft technology that connects multiple endoscopic devices and data sources to a central control with a touchscreen interface.
 The solution also integrates with a video-conferencing system so that visitors can observe surgeries in real time.
 As a result, the hospital is optimizing patient care, enhancing medical training, and improving efficiency and workflow.

 To expand its worldwide operations, China Minsheng Banking Corporation (CMBC) needed a banking solution that would connect ATMs, customer-service terminals, and specialized applications.
 The bank implemented an end-to-end solution anchored by Windows Embedded that connects 30,000 terminals and 4,000 ATMs with a Beijing data center.
-The intelligent system provides CMBC with better flexibility and support for business growth, improves system manageability, enhances customer satisfaction, and lowers the total cost of ownership.
+The system provides CMBC with better flexibility and support for business growth, improves system manageability, enhances customer satisfaction, and lowers the total cost of ownership.

 Windows Embedded Handheld is a high performance OS platform optimized for enterprise handheld devices.
 The platform enables mobile Line of Business applications with secure and efficient data input.
 Windows Embedded Handheld addresses the broad needs of Enterprises in many segments, including field mobility, transportation and logistics, retail, healthcare, and manufacturing.

 Windows Embedded 8 Standard provides device makers with a flexible platform to create unique, best-in-class products that delight customers and stand out from the competition.
 The latest operating system innovations help shorten the device development cycle with specialized technologies designed for the industry devices.
-These devices are optimized for the intelligent systems that have the ability to transform data into lasting competitive advantage.
+These devices are optimized for systems that have the ability to transform data into lasting competitive advantage.

 Microsoft SQL Server 2012 for embedded systems provides OEMs with a robust database for embedded applications deployed on server appliances.
 Your server appliances can interoperate with powerful business intelligence (BI) tools, to help deliver key insights for your customers.